 Smart Parking and Vehicle Surveillance

 Vehicle or moving object detection and tracking are used in combination with license plate recognition.
-Image classification algorithms are used to determine vehicle model and type, color, or logo recognition.
+Image classification algorithms can determine vehicle model and type, color, or logo recognition.
 CCTV camera-based vehicle surveillance is popular in smart parking lot analytics to identify and track the occupancy of multiple parking spaces with computer vision.

-A deep learning model can be trained to detect items like bags, boxes, packages, and other objects which could pose potential security threats.
-When objects are detected, an alarm or other alert can be sent to a monitoring center or security personnel to identify any potential threat before it becomes a real problem.
+A deep learning model can be trained to detect items like bags, boxes, packages, and other objects that could pose potential security threats.
+When objects are detected, an alarm or other alert can be sent to a monitoring center or security personnel.
+With this alert, they perform potential threat detection before it becomes a real problem.

 Vehicle Identification and Numberplate Recognition